BakedVeg/portfolio/_posts/2023-8-13-HEMsLastVisitorFlowerAnimation.md

 <br>

 The animated petals are fed into another cloth sim with the same soft pinning constraints as before.
 The final animation is reversed with a time shift.
-I gave this a bit of additional scale animation so it feels like it has a bit of force when coming out the casing.
+I gave this a bit of additional scale animation so it feels like it has a bit of force when coming out of the casing.

 <br>